ekatsadze/FLASH/README.md

 1. on your local device (you will need to install dependencies for FLASH)
 2. use Docker Container (easier than first one, since Docker already has all the required dependencies)
-3. run it on cluster (also easy and probably has everything required, but it's very unique for specific clusters)
+3. run it on cluster (probably has everything required, but very unique for specific clusters)

 This hub provides steps for:
   * Installing FLASH on local MacOS device (see "Installation locally on MacOS" folder)